-The mortality table used to project the mortality experience of nondisabled plan members is a 50 percent Male - 50 percent Female blend of the following tables for 2019:
+The mortality table used to project the mortality experience of nondisabled plan members is a 50% Male - 50% Female blend of the following tables:

-- 1. The RP-2014 Healthy Annuitant Mortality Tables, with rates multiplied by 105 percent - 2.
+- 1. The RP-2014 Healthy Annuitant Mortality Tables, with rates multiplied by 105% - 2.
 The RP- 2014 Employee Mortality Tables

-The Mortality table used to project the mortality experience of disabled plan members is a 50 percent Male - 50 percent Female blend of the RP-2014 Disabled Retiree Mortality Tables.
+The Mortality table used to project the mortality experience of disabled plan members is a 50% Male - 50% Female blend of the RP-2014 Disabled Retiree Mortality Tables.